aidanbudd/bosc2015/listOfFeaturesOfGreatOSBCs.md

     - '*Use easy to install dependencies*' - when developing tools for the scientific community, it is important to remember that the target market (the average biologist) will not have installed all developer packages (as a typical programmer would).
 And moreover, a number would find it difficult to simply install a package.
 Therefore, wherever possible dependencies that are easier to install should be preferred.
     - '*Root-less Installation*' should be catered for.
 If necessary, provide detailed documentation on how to install the software *and* dependencies without root access.
     - '*DRY*' - Follow the don't repeat yourself rule to ensure that single reponsibility is maintained throughout.

+- **Misc. features of the community itself and people involved**
+   - **Open Spirit**
+It's not enough to just make the source code available.
+The project's key movers and shakers must genuinely be open to others peooples thoughts, suggestions, leadership and contributions.

+   - **Have fun**
+Likely as not, a lot of the time you spend working on your OS project will be in your own time.
+If you're in it for the long haul, try to spend more time on the things you enjoy, than the things that must be done but which you don't enjoy.

+   - **Open Hearted**
+Be nice to people.
+Likely as not they're not paid to work on the project either, and will not want to work with awkward or unpleasent people.

+   - **Make frineds in high places**
+Your community is more likely to thrive if it is seen to have the backing of "big beasts" including senior individuals, respected institutes or industry partners.

+   - **Seek - and then follow - advice**
+This can include advice from technical experts beyond your community, political advice from senior players, as well as scientific advice to ensure the communities aims are relevant.
+Importantly (at the risk of sounding daft) don't ask for advice, and then blithly ignore it.
+People will (righly) assume that you are being arrogant or stupid.

+   - **Sustainability is important**
+Individuals and institutes are more likely to buy into your product if they can have some confidence it is stable, and will be supported in the long-term.
+To convey stability, make sure that the origin, history and future intents are public and transparent.

+   - **Make supporting others your no.1 priority**
+It is always fun to cherry pick, but supporting others in their usage (of the products of your community) must always be the number 1 priority.
+It is primarily they, not you, who will determine the success of the project in the long term.

+   - **Promise less, deliver more**
+It can be difficult managing ambitions and the excitement of new ideas, especially in a community that is not bound by hard-nosed financials strictures.
+Brain storm for sure, but then focus on the achievable practical things, with the bigger picture in mind.
+Importantly, be seen to deliver on the things you promise.

+   - **Respect the Elder Geeks**
+Very often there is a small nucleus in any community who are the real driving force, and who have strong opinions and how things should be done.
+They should be acknowledged and respected, as it is these individuals who are the projects powerhouse.

+   - **Credit is infinitely divisible**
+It benefits everything and harms no one to properly acknowledge the contributions of others, not many how small.
+Everyone who matters will, sooner or later, realise who are the major players are, so there is nothing to lose by this.

+   - **Be professional**
+It might be a hobby, but that doesn't mean you shouldn't apply the same professionalism as you would apply to the day job.
+Most of all, ensure that the basic stuff is done right (and that might mean announcing new releases, making change logs, making sure things don't go out broken etc.).
+And be transparent about what you'd like to do, but can't because of limited resources.

+   - **Make friends and code**
+Invest time and energy in cultivating positive relationships with others in the community.
+The productivity and long-term success of the project depends upon it.

+   - **Delegate**
+If you are an Elder Geek, then you should know you will never reach the end of that To-Do list.
+Describe tha tasks clearly and concisely, and then try to farm them out to others.
+Everyone will benefit, especially newcomes who want to contribute in a meaningful way but who might be unclear where to start.

+   - **Have a nice Web site**
+Advertise your community, it's mission, products, aims etc. in a nice clean Web site.
+This may be the first port of call for newcomers to the project, so it should function as a staging post for getting involved.

+   - **Be accessible**
+As a member of an existing OS community, it's easy to be blind to the barriers (and there can be many different types of barriers) to joining that community.
+So be sure to document all the different ways someone can get involvded, the roles that can be played and matching these to different types of "phenotype" of community member.

+   - **Have a (common) sense of purpose**
+Everyone in a community will (and should) have their own agenda; it is is important to be clear about it on a personal level, but even more important to forge a common sense of purpose.
+Try to document, for your community, it's mission and aims - and a vision for the future - and be clear that everyone should support that vision (or help you change it).

+   - **Roles and responsibilities**
+For people to join a community in a productive way, it can help to clarify or even formalise what sort of roles can be played and what are the expectations of that role.
+It is OK to demand formal responsibilities for certain roles, while other roles can be very open with no formal responsibiltiies at all.
+This helps build professionalism.

+   - **Governance**
+All long-lasting communities are goverened, even if this is ad-hoc defacto governance.
+It may pay to to have a formal governance structure and be clear about the tiers of governance (regardless of whether there is formal management, or this is just an informal thing).
+In the spirit of openness, the base-level of any governance model should always be the general (scientific) public: anyone should be free to pass comment and have their voice heard (and this should be acknowledged and with a mechanims for it).

+   - **Meet (not too) regularly**
+Momemntum is built by regular meetings, but getting the frequency right is important: respect the fact that everyone is busy.
+It is better to have well attended, relatively infrequent meetings than regular meetings to which noone goes.
+This goes for virtual as well as face-to-face meetings.
+And aim for at least one "all hands" meeting per year - over beer!

+   - **Have well defined process**
+How does this community go about it's business?
+This vital information should be made transparent: there should be clearly documented processes for contribtuion, with sufficient (but only necessary) information: keep it simple and you'll get more contribution.